Wilhelm Hofmeister: Biography

 Hofmeister was also an early student of the genetics in plants.
 He is cited for the first studies of plant embryology.
 According to C. D. Darlington, Hofmeister had observed what would later be called chromosomes in a dividing cell nucleus as early as 1848.
 He left detailed sketches which are reproduced in Darlington's The Facts of Life, though he was not the first to observe them.
 There is good evidence that Gregor Mendel was aware of Hofmeister's work and this was part of his motivation to study plant hybridisation.

 His books Die Lehre von der Pflanzenzelle (1867) and Allgemeine Morphologie der Gewächse (1868) were about plant cells and morphology.
 They contained very detailed descriptions and illustrations from microscopic study of plant cell structure and internal organisation.
 The cell wall was a particular focus.
 He observed that plant cells expand and then divide with a new wall laid down in the centre of the cell.
 During this growth he recorded that the cell walls swell in the direction of growth, corresponding to layers and striations in the wall.
 He thus identified a fundamental difference between development in plants and animals since animal cells have to migrate as organs develop.
 His book on plant morphology in 1868 included studies of growth responses to response to environmental stimuli, particularly gravitropism and phototropism.
-He carried out experiments to measure the forces and tensions involved as plant stems bend.
+The book also described in detail the apical meristem of plants based on his observations using a microscope, and his insights became known as "Hofmeister's rule", where new primordia develop on the meristem in the largest available space.
+He also carried out experiments to measure the forces and tensions involved as plant stems bend.
 Charles Darwin referred to Hofmeister's studies extensively in his own book The Power of Movement in Plants (1880).

 In 1869, he was elected a foreign member of the Royal Swedish Academy of Sciences.